richybu/fsds/Syllabus.md

 # Overview

-This year we are 'flipping' the classroom.
-That means that we expect you to come to 'lecture' (***except*** in Week 1!) having already watched the assigned videos and completed the assigned readings.
+We have 'flipped' the classroom for this module so we expect you to come to 'lecture' (***except*** in Week 1!) having already watched the assigned videos and completed the assigned readings.
 This means that there is a mix of 'asynchronous' (work that you do in your own time) and 'synchronous' (work that we do during scheduled hours) interaction.
 For those unable to attend a 'synchronous' activity because of Time Zone issues we *intend* to make a recording available afterwards, but we expect that a 2-hour recording of a group discussion and live coding session will be rather less educational and informative than actually *being there* so recordings should not be used as a substitute for attendance.

 ### Preparation